fallen-icarus/cardano-swaps/GettingStarted.md

 The `--required-signer-hash` is needed to successfully build the transaction. **This does not make non-owners capable of updating the asking price.** It is just necessary to successfully build the transaction.

-The reason the `Update` redeemer takes a price argument is to improve script execution efficiency.
-It is used to make sure the datums are of the proper price.

 *You do not need to update all utxos.* You can selectively update utxos as desired.
 You can also consolidate utxos if desired.

-The utxo with the reference script cannot be updated.
+The utxo with the beacon cannot be updated.
 This is to minimize transaction fees.
-The reference script can never be consumed in a swap so the datum attached to the reference script is never used.
+The beacon utxo can never be consumed in a swap so the datum attached to the beacon is never used.
 This makes it safe to ignore when updating prices.

-If the transaction is successfully built, it is guaranteed to work on-chain as long as the tx-in utxos still exist.
+If the transaction is successfully built, it should to work on-chain as long as the tx-in utxos still exist and execution limits are not exceeded.

 ---
 ## Add to swap position